 You start packing together a small handful of snow, forming a small ball.
 After that, you begin rolling it onto the snow, picking up more snow and forming a bigger snow ball.
-The snowball method is a repayment method that can be intense, but helps you to clear up all your debts really quickly.
+The snowball method is a repayment method that can be intense, but helps you to settle all your debts really quickly.

 Now, like the snow, you do the same with your money.
 Let's use the example of Ali who has to pay off his credit card debt (RM1,000, monthly repayment RM84), education loan (RM2500, monthly repayment RM105), and car loan (RM18,000, monthly repayment RM300):

-You might possibly be wondering: “The snowballed monthly repayments can be very high if I have many debts or debts with high monthly repayments already.”
-Yes, that’s true, but that is how the snowball method works.
-It’s best for when you really need to clear off all your debts and are willing to take the plunge now for the greater good later.
+You might possibly be wondering: "The snowballed monthly repayments can be very high if I have many debts or debts with high monthly repayments already."
+Yes, that's true, but that is how the snowball method works.
+It's best for when you really need to settle all your debts and are willing to take the plunge now for the greater good later.

 A balance transfer is when you are moving debts from one credit card to another.
 This is usually done to take advantage of lower interest rates to pay off your credit card debts.
 It is a great solution if you can afford to pay off your total credit card debt quickly, as you might even get an interest-free period.
 Balance transfer loans are typically shorter duration than personal loans and may range between 6-12 months.

 For example, the Bank Balance Transfer Plan offered by Alliance Bank offers 0% interest rate for the first 12 months, if you have a minimum transfer balance of RM1,000.
 All you need to do is sign up for Alliance Bank's Visa Infinite Card or their Bank Platinum Visa Card.